DataDog/jmxfetch/tools/misbehaving-jmx-server/README.md

 - cut and restore the TCP network connections between the JMX server and any clients attached

 ## Implementation
-`org.datadog.misbehavingjmxserver` is a JMX server exposing custom mbeans as well as an HTTP control interface to allow injection of network errors.
+- `org.datadog.misbehavingjmxserver.App` is a JMX server exposing custom mbeans as well as an HTTP control interface to allow injection of network errors.
+Main class for the jar
+- `org.datadog.supervisor.App` is the entrypoint for the JAR and its job is to wait for a secondary `init` payload that contains the correct RMI Hostname.
+It is designed for use in a container where you may not know the hostname before starting the container.

 ## Build
 `mvn clean compile assembly:single`

-## Run
+## Run standalone JMX server
 `java -jar target/misbehavingjmxserver-1.0-SNAPSHOT-jar-with-dependencies.jar`

+## Run with supervisor
+`java -cp target/misbehavingjmxserver-1.0-SNAPSHOT-jar-with-dependencies.jar org.datadog.supervisor.App`

 ## Configure
 - `RMI_PORT` - RMI port for jmx failure server to use (default 1099)
 - `RMI_HOST` - hostname for JMX to listen on (default localhost)
 - `CONTROL_PORT` - HTTP control port (default 8080)
+- `SUPERVISOR_PORT` - HTTP control port for the supervisor process (if using) (default 8088)

-## HTTP Control Actions
+## HTTP Control Actions (jmx-server)
 - POST `/cutNetwork` - Denies any requests to create a new socket (ie, no more connections will be 'accept'ed) and then closes existing TCP sockets
 - POST `/restoreNetwork` - Allows new sockets to be created
 - GET `/beans/:domain` - Retrieves a list of bean names that are currently registered under the given domain.
 The length of this array should be exactly the number of beans under that domain
 - POST `/beans/:domain` - Declares how many 4-attribute beans should exist with this domain.
 Beans will either be created or destroyed to reach the desired amount.
 Payload should be JSON with a single key: `numDesiredBeans`.

+## HTTP Control Actions (supervisor)
+- POST `/init` - Provides `rmiHostname` to be used by jmx-server. jmx server will not be listening until this init payload is sent

 ## Docker
 ```
 $ docker build -t misbehaving-jmx-server .
 $ docker run --rm -p :1099 misbehaving-jmx-server
 ```

 Can connect via jmxterm ` java -jar ~/jmxterm-1.0.2-uber.jar --url localhost:<rmi port>`